-Students who give up other federal VA education programs (Chapter 30 Montgomery GI Bill, Chapter 1606 Selected Reserve or Chapter 1607 REAP) to use Post-9/11 GI Bill may be eligible for an additional WI GI Bill benefit known as a supplemental payment.
+Students who give up other federal VA education programs (Chapter 30 Montgomery GI Bill, Chapter 1606 Selected Reserve) to use Post-9/11 GI Bill may be eligible for an additional WI GI Bill benefit known as a supplemental payment.
 The supplemental payment is paid to you by the WTCS or UWS institution you attend.
+More information on supplemental payments can be found on page 12.